Truck Accident Lawyer in Austin, TX

 The federal trucking regulations are set by the FMCSA, and they include the house of service for truck drivers as well as alcohol and drug testing procedures.
-A truck accident lawyer in Austin from TK Injury Lawyers can explain the federal trucking regulations in further detail.
+A truck accident lawyer in Austin from TK Injury Lawyers can explain them in further detail and identify if your accident was caused by a violation of federal trucking regulations.

 Federal Trucking Regulations Can Lead to Liability Issues

 Truck drivers and trucking companies are required to follow federal regulations set forth by the Federal Motor Carrier Safety Administration (FMCSA) and the United States Department of Transportation.
 The rules that must be followed include:

 - Limiting the amount of time a truck driver can operate their truck

 - Completing detailed background checks on applicants prior to hiring them